Choosing

 Cardboard

-Shredded cardboard is a newer bedding
+Shredded cardboard is a newer bedding material

-owners and equestrian facilities.
+equestrian facilities.

-Cardboard has good insulation qualities, is absorbent,
+Cardboard has good insulation qualities, is absorbent, dust

-dust free, horses stay cleaner than on
+free, horses stay cleaner than on other types

 Like paper, cardboard can clump together in the stable,